ASBoldt/NCSU-GBS-Pipeline/TASSEL_20121011/README.txt

 * You must provide 2 key files even if they are identical

 * intermediate files are written to the same output directory as summary data

-* Summary_Stats.txt output doesn't label lane information.
-Lanes are processed in numeric order so they are written to file that way, but it needs to be explicitly added

 * There is no check for the presence of an already modified second key file.
 The altered file needs to be manually removed after each call to the plugin